soxueren/atsd/api/data/messages/examples/query/messages-query-null-without-type-value-message.md

-# Message With Null Or Without Type Value
+# Query With Null Or Without Type Value

 ## Description